I starred at the yoga teacher while he exaggerated a gaping yawn followed by a cheesy grin.

 Consistent with the report, these acts of social support and kindness were reciprocated back to the helper.
 In other words, the person who offered a kind act felt they received the kindness back in some way.
 Although there was no scientific research to back these claims, researchers put it down to the persons positive outlook created by offering good deeds.

-This section of the report brought a wide smile to my face as I read it.
+This section of the report brought a wide smile to my face.

 ‘Showing Kindness’ is our highest value at Bolsta Fundraising.